2006 Suzuki Verona Reviews

 Despite several imperfections, the well-equipped Verona midsize sedan delivers plenty of car for the money.
 You get a pleasant and cushy ride on smooth surfaces, and the Verona deals with harsher pavement relatively well.
 Steering isn't the most precise among midsize sedans, but it's adequate.
 Nicely stable on the highway, the Verona isn't entirely confident through fast, tight curves.

 Acceleration from a standing start is satisfactory after a moment of initial sluggishness.
 The six-cylinder engine is quiet most of the time but grows noisy when the transmission is downshifting.
 Those downshifts tend to be somewhat uncertain and hesitant, but they're less noticeable on level roads.

-The seat bottoms are short.
-Headroom and elbowroom in the front is ample, though the front passenger seat is short on leg space.
-Rear headroom and legroom is very good, and loading cargo is fairly easy in the square trunk.
+Headroom and elbowroom in the front is ample, though the front passenger seat is short on leg space and the seat bottoms are short.
+Rear headroom and legroom are very good, and loading cargo into the square trunk is fairly easy.
 The gauges are deep-set but easy to read.